MakeSchool-Tutorials/ruby-on-rails-blog/P0-First-Page/content.md

 <br/>
 `$ ​ruby bin\rails server` ​(Windows)

 and press the **enter** key again.
-If you now type [http://localhost:3000](http://localhost:3000) in your browser, you will see this page:
+If you now type [http://localhost:3000](http://localhost:3000) in your browser, you should see this page:

 ![Running empty rails app](./9-running-empty.png "Running empty rails app")